joycebyang/joycebyang.github.io/_pages/about.md

 Previously, I worked on reinforcement learning for in-hand manipulation of bioinspired robots through the Science Internship Program at UC Santa Cruz, under the mentorship of [Dr. Michael Wehner](https://www.researchgate.net/profile/Michael-Wehner-2).
 I also interned at Stanford University’s [Robinson Lab](https://robinsonlab.stanford.edu/), where I studied gene expression in equine RNA-seq data to better understand cartilage degradation.

-**I want to develop assistive robots that support people with mobility limitations in carrying out everyday tasks.** I’m particularly interested in how we can combine machine learning with formal safety guarantees to build systems that not only act intelligently, but also reliably and safely around people.
+**I want to develop assistive robots that support people with mobility limitations in carrying out everyday tasks.** I’m also interested in how we can combine machine learning with formal safety guarantees to build systems that not only act intelligently, but also reliably around people.